zzzprojects/learn-orm/tutorials/ef-core-providers/devart-postgresql.md

 In EF Core, the DbContext has a virtual method called `OnConfiguring` which will get called internally by EF Core.

  - It will pass in an `optionsBuilder` instance which can be used to configure options for the `DbContext`.
- - The `optionsBuilder` has the `UseMySql` method which expects a connection string as a parameter.
+ - The `optionsBuilder` has the `UsePostgreSql` method which expects a connection string as a parameter.

 ## Create Database